truongsonghiep/journey-to-the-west/chapter-066.md

 Shell-bark pines, sun-drenched, face this Sanskrit hall.
 Spirit birds, in flight or rest, speak frequently
 When you gaze on the Huai's endless eddy.

 Enjoying the scenery as he walked along, Pilgrim went straight up to the secondlevel door.
 By then, the Preceptor of State-King Bodhisattva had already learned of his arrival and he went out of the door with Prince Little Zhang to meet his visitor.
 After they saluted each other, Pilgrim said, *"I'm accompanying the Tang Monk to go to the Western Heaven for scriptures.
-On our way we ran into The Little Thunderclap Monastery, where a Yellow Brow Fiend disguised himself as the Buddhist patriarch.
+On our way we ran into The Little Thunderclap
+Monastery, where a Yellow Brow Fiend disguised himself as the Buddhist patriarch.
 Unable to distinguish the true from the false, my master immediately bowed before him and was caught.
 The fiend then had me sealed inside a pair of cymbals, but fortunately I was rescued by the Constellations descending from Heaven.
 I smashed his cymbals and fought with him, but he used a cloth wrap and took captive all of the gods, the guardians, my master, and my brothers.
 I went just now to the Wudang Mountain to seek the help of the August One of the Mysterious Heaven, who ordered the Five Dragons, Turtle, and Serpent to capture the fiend.
 But they, too, were caught by his wrap.
 Your disciple now has neither refuge nor home, and that's why he has come especially to see the Bodhisattva.
 I beg you to exercise your mighty power—the magic that brought the Water Mother to submission and the wondrous potency that redeemed the multitudes—and go with your disciple to rescue his master from this ordeal.
-When 866
-866
-we succeed in acquiring the scriptures so that they may be forever implanted in China, we shall proclaim the wisdom of our Buddha and his everlasting perfection."*
+When we succeed in acquiring the scriptures so that they may be forever implanted in China, we shall proclaim the wisdom of our Buddha and his everlasting perfection."*

-“Your affair today,"* said the Preceptor of State-King, *"indeed concerns the prosperity of our Buddhist religion, and I should go with you in person.
+*"Your affair today,"* said the Preceptor of State-King, *"indeed concerns the prosperity of our Buddhist religion, and I should go with you in person.
 But this is early summer, a time when the River Huai threatens to overflow.
 It was only recently that I brought to submission the Great Sage Water Ape.
 That fellow, however, tends to grow restless whenever he comes into contact with water.
 I fear that my departure from this place will lure him into mischief, and there's no other god who can bring him under control.
 Let me ask my young disciple and four other warriors under his command to go with you.
-They‟ll assist you in capturing this demon."* Pilgrim gave thanks before mounting the clouds with Prince Little Zhang and the four warriors to return to the Little Thunderclap Monastery.
+They'll assist you in capturing this demon."*

+Pilgrim gave thanks before mounting the clouds with Prince Little Zhang and the four warriors to return to the Little Thunderclap Monastery.
 Prince Little Zhang used a mulberry-white lance while the four warriors all wielded red-steel swords.
 When they went forward with the Great Sage Sun to provoke battle, the little fiends again went inside to report.
 Leading the rest of the monsters, the fiendish king came roaring out and cried, *"Monkey!
-What other persons have you brought here this time?"* Ordering the four warriors forward, Prince Little Zhang shouted, *"You lawless monster-spirit!
-You have no flesh on your face and no pupils in your eyes, and that's why you can‟t recognize us."*
+What other persons have you brought here this time?"*

+Ordering the four warriors forward, Prince Little Zhang shouted, *"You lawless monster-spirit!
+You have no flesh on your face and no pupils in your eyes, and that's why you can't recognize us."*

-“Where are you from, little warrior,"* said the fiendish king, *"that you dare come here to give him assistance?"*
+*"Where are you from, little warrior,"* said the fiendish king, *"that you dare come here to give him assistance?"*

-“I'm the disciple of the Preceptor of State-King Bodhisattva,"* replied the prince, “the Great Sage of Sizhou.
-These are the four divine warriors under my command, who have been ordered here to arrest you."* With a laugh, the fiendish king said, *"What sort of martial prowess does a little boy like you possess that you dare to be so insulting?"*
+*"I'm the disciple of the Preceptor of State-King Bodhisattva,"* replied the prince, *"the Great Sage of Sizhou.
+These are the four divine warriors under my command, who have been ordered here to arrest you."*

+With a laugh, the fiendish king said, *"What sort of martial prowess does a little boy like you possess that you dare to be so insulting?"*

-“If you want to know about my martial prowess,"* said the prince, *"listen to my
+*"If you want to know about my martial prowess,"* said the prince, *"listen to my recital:
-recital:
 The state, Flowing Sand, was my ancestral home.
 My father was Flowing Sand Kingdom's king.
 Illness plagued me at the time of youth,